valentinkm/AdversarialSimulation/LK/README.md

 1. **Preperation**
    - Ensure you have admin rights on your account.
-   - If you do not have admin rights on MacOS, implement the optional steps in the following.

 1. **Install LaTeX and R**:
-   - Ensure that LaTeX and R, RStudio and Quarto are installed on your system.
+   - Ensure that recent versions of LaTeX, R, RStudio and Quarto are installed on your system.

 2. **Download or clone the repository**
    - The repository root is here: <https://github.com/lkosanke/AdversarialSimulation>.